-As per Oklahoma Statutes 200, Section 430.1, the District executed a lease for construction, equipment and capital improvement of the new middle school building, a roofing project and a new track during the 2013-14 year.
+As per Oklahoma Statutes 200, Section 430.1, the District executed a lease for construction, equipment and capital improvement of the new elementary school, middle school addition, playground, stadium concessions, freshman wing, band wing and high school renovations.
 The lease is to be financed by the issue of building bonds on a yearly basis and paid annually.
+Annual rental and interest payments to maturity are as follows: